pyladiesams/communicating-about-models-beginner-dec2021/README.md

 Re-watch YouTube stream [here](https://youtu.be/MEU2NK39PuM)

 ## Credits
-This event was set up by @pyladiesams, {Github handlers}
+This event was set up by @pyladiesams and @informusica